Navigating Sustainability in Vietnam's Hospitality & Travel Industry: Key Takeaways from AST Forum in Ho Chi Minh City

 TL; DR:

-Participants learned about the effectiveness of low-cost, high-impact solutions, with Bach Suites exemplifying this with their waste reduction and paperless operations.
+• Participants learned about the effectiveness of low-cost, high-impact solutions.
+Bach Suites exemplified this with its waste reduction and paperless operations.

-Finally, the event evoked a sense of collective responsibility and optimism for the journey towards a sustainable future.
+• Finally, the event evoked a sense of collective responsibility and optimism for a sustainable future.
 The gathering served as a reminder that while the path might be steep, each step taken is a stride towards preserving our home planet for ourselves and future generations.